What is my Eagle-One card and how do I obtain it?

 Who should register for courses listed as Worcester (section 07)?

-The Boston College Graduate School of Social Work has an off-campus location in Worcester designed for students in the Three- or Four-Year Program.
+The Boston College School of Social Work has an off-campus location in Worcester designed for students in the Three- or Four-Year Program.
 During the first two years of either program, students at the Worcester site enroll in courses at Worcester with the exception of required courses in the Macro Program in Social Innovation and Leadership, which are only offered at the Chestnut Hill Campus.
 In addition, all students must attend a one-day Social Welfare System course at the Chestnut Hill Campus in early September.
 Only students admitted to the Worcester site should register for sections of courses ending in "07."

 Requests from students to split their enrollment between Chestnut Hill and Worcester must be approved by the Director of Admissions at the time of admission or the Associate Dean, Academic & Student Services after matriculation.